ella-t/BoatAttack/UTFReport/README_UTFREPORT.md

 ### Slack app

-To use the Slack app, a Python virtual environment must be set up containing slack_bolt.
+To run the Slack app, a Python virtual environment must be set up containing slack_bolt.

 Additionally, the Slack app requires certain environment variables set up in its virtual environment: